hornblack/exo.wip/README.md

 # exo.wip
-what is going on ?
+what is going on ? dont be afraid 2 dev here. i have another dev github and 3 real githubs.. just dev !
+(if u want local copies figure out how 2 pull the copies , merge from our JBash cli etc.